 Five ways the US election could impact US investments

-With the election just weeks away, the stakes are high for a country that has been grappling with the COVID-19 pandemic, social unrest and an economic crisis.
+With the United States just weeks away from a Presidential election, the stakes are high for a country that has been grappling with the COVID-19 pandemic, social unrest and an economic crisis.

-Before the country heads to the polls, First Sentier Investors invited two of our local investment experts to discuss the potential impacts of the election.
+Before the country heads to the polls, First Sentier Investors invited two of our US-based investment experts to discuss the potential impacts of the election.

 John Ma, Head of Investments, North America, Unlisted Infrastructure and Jason Epstein, Senior Portfolio Manager, Co-Head of High Yield, shared their insights in an investor update.